karlduino/CO2monitor/README.md

 which attempts to explain the full process:

-- prepare the box (drilling holes to mount components and cutting holes for the sensor and the USB cable)
+- prepare the box (drilling holes to mount components and cutting holes for the sensor and the micro-USB cable)

 - Solder headers onto the main components